 - Irritation when Combined with Medication, especially Birth Control Pill

-Concurrent use of contraceptive pills and contact lens together will result in chronic dry eyes and irritation.
-You will experience changes in the tear film, which primarily consists of three main layers which come together to protect, bathe and nourish the eye surface.
+Concurrent use of contraceptive pills and contact lens together can lead to chronic dry eyes and irritation.
+You will experience changes within the tear film, which primarily consists of three main layers which come together to protect, bathe and nourish the eye surface.

 The combination of birth control pills and contact lenses will upset this balance in the tear film and cause excessive tearing, burning eyes and a gritty foreign body sensation in the eye.
-The restricted flow of oxygen to the eye will aggravate the condition.
+The restricted flow of oxygen to the eye can worsen the condition.

-Avoid using lenses as long as you are on the pill.
+Avoid using lenses as long as you're on the pill.

-These open sores appear as white or grayish specks on the cornea.
-They occur when your eyes get infected because you used your contacts for too long or without cleaning them.
-They are painful and can cause blurred vision and blindness.
+These open sores appear as white or greyish specks on the cornea.
+They occur once your eyes get infected because you used your contacts for too long or without cleaning them.
+They are painful and might cause blurred vision and visual impairment.

-This occurs when an open sore caused by fungus, bacteria, parasite infection or viruses is formed in the eye’s cornea.
-They occur when your eyes get infected because you used your contacts for too long or without cleaning them.
-A corneal ulcer can cause permanent blindness if it is not treated quickly.
+This occurs once an open sore caused by a fungus, bacteria, parasite infection or viruses is formed in the eye’s cornea. it can occur when your eyes get infected because you used your contacts for a long duration or without cleaning them.
+Corneal ulceration will cause permanent visual impairment if it's not treated quickly.
 If it does lead to blindness can cause blurred vision

 How to take care of your contact lens

-It’s important that you properly use and care for your contacts.
-Although there are many different types of contacts, generally you should:
+It’s necessary that you properly use and take care of your contacts.
+Although there are many various varieties of contacts, generally you should: